putza/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

+For the orogonal as well as the augmented data, the algorithm is almost 100% certain in all cases, even the misclassified ones.
+Only the logscale shows some differences.

 **Original Dataset**

 The top five predictions of each image are shown in the previous section.
-The propability for each class if shown below on a logaryhmic scale.
+The propability for each class if shown below on a logarythmic scale.

 ![Original Prediction][image_real_allprob]

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The only dataset where other signs accur with a propabiliy of higher than 10E-12 is the misclassified sign in row three.

 **Augmented Dataset**

 The top five predictions of each image are shown in the previous section.
-The propability for each class if shown below on a logaryhmic scale.
+The propability for each class if shown below on a logarythmic scale.

 ![Original Prediction][image_real_allprob]

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The only dataset where other signs accur with a propabiliy of higher than 10E-12 is the misclassified sign in row three.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+The image below shows the output of the first convolution layer.
+![Convilution 1][image_featuremap_con01]
+The detected features seem to be:
+* Feature Map 0,2,3: White background color within the sign
+* Feature Map 1,4: The white rim around the sign
+* Feature Map 5: The 70 letters in the sign

+The image below shouws the 16 feature maps of layer two.
+![Convolution 2][image_featuremap_con02]
+* Not sure what  we see here.